steviecurran/Epsilon-Greedy/README.md

 Protects against p-hacking, where one can determine if number of trials is sufficient.

-Code generally avialable online, e.g.  https://www.geeksforgeeks.org/epsilon-greedy-algorithm-in-reinforcement-learning/
+Other code is generally avialable online, e.g.  [geeks for geeks](https://www.geeksforgeeks.org/epsilon-greedy-algorithm-in-reinforcement-learning/).
 However, all instances appear to be the same Object Orientated Programming code, whereas I've written this in a way that's easier for me (and maybe you) to follow.
 Note that unlike the online examples, this will work with both Normal and Bernoulli distributions (plus any others you care to add).

 ![](https://raw.githubusercontent.com/steviecurran/Epsilon-Greedy/refs/heads/main/epsilon_greedy.png)